Apicurio/apicurio-studio/README.md

 ## Code Formatting

-When you are hacking on some apiman-studio code, we'd really appreciate it if you followed the apiman-studio coding standards.
+When you are hacking on some apicurio-studio code, we'd really appreciate it if you followed the apicurio-studio coding standards.
 If you're using Eclipse, you can find a code formatter config file here:
 ```
-tools/src/eclipse/apiman-eclipse-formatter.xml
+tools/src/eclipse/apicurio-eclipse-formatter.xml
 ```
 You should be able to import that guy straight into Eclipse by going to *Window->Preferences :: Java/Code Style/Formatter*